What is the Cost of HLA Typing Test in India

 The cost of the HLA Typing Test is Rs.24000

 Is HLA Typing the Same as Blood Typing?

 No. HLA typing is much more complicated than blood typing because there are many more HLA markers that make a person's cells unique.
 There are only eight basic blood types, and many people can safely receive more than one type of blood.
 To receive only blood from a person, you do not need to be an HLA match, because HLA is not present on red blood cells.

 How Is It Performed?

-Allele-level resolution data at primary HLA typing is the ideal for most histocompatibility testing laboratories.
+Allele-level resolution data at primary HLA typing is ideal for most histocompatibility testing laboratories.
 Many high-throughput molecular HLA typing approaches are unable to determine the phase of observed DNA sequence polymorphisms, leading to ambiguous results.

 The use of higher resolution methods is often restricted due to cost and time limitations.
-Here we report on the feasibility of using Pacific Biosciences’ Single Molecule Real-Time (SMRT) DNA sequencing technology for high-resolution and high-throughput HLA typing.
+Here we report on the feasibility of using Pacific Biosciences’ Single-Molecule Real-Time (SMRT) DNA sequencing technology for high-resolution and high-throughput HLA typing.

 This method has the potential to revolutionize the field of HLA typing.
 The clinical impact of achieving this level of resolution HLA typing data is likely to consider, particularly in applications such as organ and blood stem cell transplantation where matching donors and recipients for their HLA is of utmost importance.